dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 ## Error handling Service

 !!! success "_i.7.0_ Adding n errors and getting all errors should result in n error updates where the size of the errors gets incremented by 1 with each update and the last update should contain all n errors which got added to the service"
-!!! failure "_i.7.1_ After adding and removing n errors, getting all errors should return an empty array"
+!!! success "_i.7.1_ After adding and removing n errors, getting all errors should return an empty array"